Gyno - Talk

 Because of the less discomfort be mobilized fast and can get back to regular routine easily.
 You will be discharged on the second day of the surgery and you can even get back to your job in a matter of 1-2 weeks.

-Even for the next operation any time the chance of post operative adhesion formation in the internal organs get stuck together is minimal following a laparoscopic surgery compared to open surgery.
-Patients is benefited with a cosmetically better scan compared to open surgery.
+Even for the next operation any time the chance of post-operative adhesion formation in the internal organs gets stuck together is minimal following a laparoscopic surgery compared to open surgery.
+Patients benefit from a cosmetically better scan compared to open surgery.